Peter Hunt (literary critic): Scholarly work

 Hunt's main preoccupations have been to reconcile mainstream critical theory and practice with the unique demands of texts for children, and to provide accessible resources for the discipline.
 He coined the term 'childist criticism', 'a position rather than method' that addresses 'what some regard as a weakness in children's literature studies: the tendency to use theories from other disciplines rather than generate original approaches, and it can usefully be compared with ... écriture feminine’.
 'He argued that 'criticism should seek to understand children’s books in the economic, psychological, educational and personal contexts in which they are read by children'.
 This approach, and a contentious attempt to distinguish between books that are for children and books that were for children, were developed in Criticism, Theory and Children's Literature (1991) and Children's Literature [Blackwell Guides to Literature] (2000).
 Major reference works include Children's Literature: an Illustrated History (1995), International Companion Encyclopedia of Children's Literature (2nd edn.
 2 vols, 2004), Children’s Literature: Critical Concepts in Literary and Cultural Studies (4 vols, 2006) and The Norton Anthology of Children’s Literature.
 The Traditions in English (2005).

 He has edited five classic children's books for Oxford University Press's 'World’s Classics'.
 Ironically, he is probably the world authority on The Wind in the Willows having written two books about it, despite maintaining that it is not a children’s book.

-His most recent work includes a co-written comparative study: The Fabulous Journeys of Alice and Pinocchio (2018).
+His most recent work includes a co-written comparative study: The Fabulous Journeys of Alice and Pinocchio (2018). and three volumes for the Bodleian Library, Oxford.

 Fiction

 'As novelist and critic he seeks to create an active role for the reading child'.
 His four 'slightly avant-garde' children's books one of which, A Step off the Path (1985) has been described as 'the first post-modern children’s novel’ experimented with narrative structures.
+In recent years he has self-published and has had privately printed seven experimental novels for his grandchidren.